This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 user printable area (UPA)

 The area within the valid printable area (VPA) where user-generated data can print without causing an exception condition.
-See also valid printable area.
+See also physical printable area, valid printable area.

 - In Lotus Learning Management System, a descriptive label an administrator creates and a user elects so that the user might be notified of potentially interesting courses.